sarkariresultcoms/sarkariresult/wp-content/plugins/seo-by-rank-math/readme.txt

 [youtube https://www.youtube.com/watch?v=tm_dhgbIWow]

-➜ Use AI SEO to write better than ChatGPT
+&acirc;&#158;&#156; Use AI SEO to write better than ChatGPT &acirc;&#158;&#156; Dynamic Suggestions &acirc;&#158;&#156; Intelligent Recommendations &acirc;&#158;&#156; Intelligent Questions (With Schema Markup) &acirc;&#158;&#156; Smart Link Suggestions &acirc;&#158;&#156; Extra Keyword Info &acirc;&#158;&#156; Related Keywords &acirc;&#158;&#156; Full Control via Role Manager
-➜ Dynamic Suggestions
-➜ Intelligent Recommendations
-➜ Intelligent Questions (With Schema Markup)
-➜ Smart Link Suggestions
-➜ Extra Keyword Info
-➜ Related Keywords
-➜ Full Control via Role Manager

 ### Rank Math beats all of its competitors, hands down. ###

 See the features that are exclusive to the Rank Math plugin and understand why Rank Math is the **Best SEO Plugin for WordPress**.

 * **Setup Wizard (Easy to follow)**
 Rank Math practically configures itself.
-Rank Math features a [step-by-step installation and configuration wizard](https://rankmath.com/kb/how-to-setup/?utm_source=LP&utm_campaign=WP) that sets up SEO for WordPress perfectly.
+Rank Math features a [step-by-step installation and configuration wizard](https://rankmath.com/kb/how-to-setup/?utm_source=LP&amp;utm_campaign=WP) that sets up SEO for WordPress perfectly.

 * **Google Schema Markup aka Rich Snippets Integrated** Configuring Google Schema Markup, aka Rich Snippets, is now easy, thanks to Rank Math.
-With support for [16+ types of Schema Markups, aka Rich Snippets, including the Rating Schema,](https://rankmath.com/kb/rich-snippets/?utm_source=LP&utm_campaign=WP#schema-types-offers-by-rank-math) you'll be able to optimize your posts in just a few clicks.
+With support for [16+ types of Schema Markups, aka Rich Snippets, including the Rating Schema,](https://rankmath.com/kb/rich-snippets/?utm_source=LP&amp;utm_campaign=WP#schema-types-offers-by-rank-math) you'll be able to optimize your posts in just a few clicks.

 * **Optimize Unlimited Keywords**
 Unlike other plugins, Rank Math lets you optimize your posts for **unlimited focus keywords** per post.
 5 by default.
 Increase by adding this [filter](https://rankmath.com/kb/filters-hooks-api-developer/#unlimited-keywords).

 * **Content AI**
-Rank Math is the FIRST & ONLY SEO plugin that uses AI to help you write content.
+Rank Math is the FIRST &amp; ONLY SEO plugin that uses AI to help you write content.
 Your personal AI Assistant for creating SEO-friendly content.
 Our Content AI takes all the hassle out of writing.
 It ensures that the content you write is great not only for your visitors but for search engines (SEO) as well.
 [Learn how to use Content AI for writing SEO-optimized content that ranks](https://rankmath.com/kb/how-to-use-content-ai/).

 * **Google Search Console Integration**
 Rank Math saves you a ton of time by integrating with Google Search Console and displaying important information about your website right inside WordPress.